 The third tier is also a nod to the invention of Gutenberg’s moveable type printing press, which enabled the world to move beyond handwritten words on bark, parchment or cloth to typeset printed pages that could be mechanically collated and bound into a book.

 At the very top level, the steps lead us back to symbols again.
-On the left we see shorthand, Braille and Morse Code, while on the right we see proofreading symbols, computer languages and the definition of pi.
+On the left, we see shorthand, Braille, and Morse Code, while on the right we see proofreading symbols, computer languages, and the definition of pi.
 The very last step is blank, symbolizing the unknowable future.
 Perhaps you will be the one to create the next language!

-The three pools, which architect Goodhue named Bright, Lucid and Clear, refer to theme of the library, “The Light of Learning”.
+The three pools, which architect Goodhue named Bright, Lucid and Clear, refer to the theme of the library, “The Light of Learning”.
 Each pool contains a sculpture of an animal, symbolizing three phases of evolution.
 The lowest pool, Bright, has a labyrinthodont, the earliest amphibian.
 The middle pool, Lucid, contains a California newt, greatly enlarged for artistic consistency and visibility.
 The top pool, Clear, features a Peregrine falcon.
 In 1993, this bird was on the endangered list but has since been repopulated.
 It serves as a magnificent metaphor that when we protect and preserve, whether it is a bird or a library, we preserve these treasures for future generations.

 This is just a quick glimpse of SPINE.
 It’s a marvelous work of art and a never-ending look at the wonderful world of language and how its letters, shapes and sounds communicate ideas, feelings and, quite possibly, knowledge of ourselves.